-schools are

-responsible for local

-rises in the uptake

-of maths.
-Analysis

-by FFT Education

-Datalab shows a 2.3

-per cent increase

-nationally in entries

-to maths A-level last

-year, compared

-with a

-6.7 per

-Dan Abramson, headteacher, King's

-College London Mathematics School

-cent drop in all A-level entries since 2016.
+schools are responsible for local rises in the uptake of maths.
+Analysis by FFT Education Datalab shows a 2.3 per cent increase nationally in entries to maths A-level last year, compared with a 6.7 per cent drop in all A-level entries since 2016.
 Other initiatives have launched too: maths hubs, the advanced maths premium, grant funding for "centres for excellence" and a general shift from arts towards maths and science.
 It's definitely too soon to say maths schools made the difference.